amethyst/website/README.md

 ## Development

 If you want to run the website locally, just clone the repo, run `npm install` and then `npm start` or `npm run develop` to start the local development server.
 No environment variables are needed since the prismic repository is public due to our open source plan.

+## Docs and Book

+The documentation and book have moved out of the website repository and can now be found at the subdomains [docs.amethyst.rs](https://docs.amethyst.rs) and [book.amethyst.rs](https://book.amethyst.rs).
+If you're interested in how they're built and deployed, you can check out [amethyst-docs-builder](https://github.com/amethyst/amethyst-docs-builder), the service that makes sure they're up to date.